YBHwang/clova-developer-guide/en-KR/CIC/References/ContentTemplates/CardList.md

       "description": [
         {
           "type": "string",
           "value": "Thousands more visit on the last weekend of May.
-Visitors cool down and enjoy the sand art (Busan=Yonhap News) Reporter Cho, Jeong-ho = With the arrival of early summer-like weather on 28th, visitors on the Haeundae beach are enjoying the sand festival and the 25 m wide and 5 m high sculpture.
+Visitors cool down and enjoy the sand art (Busan=Yonhap News).
+Reporter Cho, Jeong-ho = With the arrival of early summer-like weather on 28th, visitors on the Haeundae beach are enjoying the sand festival and the 25 m wide and 5 m high sculpture.
 May 28, 2017 (National=Yonhap News).
 The weather on 28th, the last weekend of May, already feels like summer with..."
         },
         {
           "type": "string",